dkoslowski/willi/README.md

 # willi
+A simply 2-wheel robot.

+## Features
+- Distributed controlling system (robot/host) connected via WiFi
-A 2-wheel robot with ROS2 Jazzy and Ubuntu 24 LTS.
+- Runs on ROS2 Jazzy and Ubuntu 24 LTS
+- Steering by console, graphical tolls or gamepad
+- Collision avoidance (only forward direction)

 ## Configuration

 ### Controlling host
 - Plain PC/Laptop runnung Ubuntu Desktop and ROS2 installed
-- Xbox joystick
+- Xbox gamepad
-The joystick can be attached to the robot too.
-In ths case the ROS "joy_node" must run on the robot.
+The (wireless) gamepad can be attached to the robot too.
+In ths case the corresponding ROS "joy_node" must run on the robot.

 ### Robot
 - Raspberry Pi 3B running Ububti Server and ROS2